Michael A. Taylor Player Props: Twins vs. Diamondbacks

 Michael A. Taylor At The Plate

-- Taylor has had an RBI in 22 games this season (24.2%), including nine multi-RBI outings (9.9%).
-He has also driven in three or more of his team's runs in three contests.
+- Taylor has driven home a run in 23 games this season (25.0%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.